Gurdjieff’s carriage

 Is our carriage still strong and vital?
 Or is it slowly collapsing?

-And what about the Resident?
+And what about the Passenger?
 The Self?

-You’re most welcome, my dear.
+You’re most welcome, my friend.

 .

-Georgi Ivanovitsj Gurdjieff (1866 – 1949) was a Greek-Armenian philosopher, mystic, writer, and composer.
+Georgi Ivanovich Gurdjieff (1866 – 1949) was a Greek-Armenian philosopher, mystic, writer, and composer

 © Michiel Koperdraat